mario-andreschak/FLUJO/README.md

 3. Pick a tab: **Spotlight** (curated, one click), **Marketplace** (search the official MCP Registry), **GitHub** (install from a repo), **Local Server**, **Remote**, or **Reference Servers**
 4. Configure server settings and environment variables
 5. Start and manage your server, or open its card to browse/test its tools, resources, and prompts

-### Using SSE MCP-Servers
-1. Got to the MCP Page
-2. Click "Add Server" to install a new MCP server
-3. Select "Local Server"
-4. Enter a Server Name, enter "/" as Server Root Path
-5. Leave Build Command and Install Command empty
-6. Enter "npx" as Run Command
-7. Add 1.
-Argument "mcp-remote"
-8. Add 2.
-Argument "(your MCP SSE-Url here)"

 ### Creating Workflows